fayas1290/Expanding-Extending-Migrating/README.md

 <br>

-- You will be able to see an extra physical drive added to the array in the middle pane <br><br>
+- You will be able to see an extra physical drive added to the array in the middle pane

 ![image](https://github.com/fayas1290/Expanding-Extending-Migrating/assets/157561213/f5f4c777-176c-4b8c-8690-0c16a9435fdf)
 <br>
 <br>